Abby Dowse Pushes Up Her Chest In The Sexiest Vinyl Bikini That She’s Ever Rocked

 Abby Dowse’s most recent Instagram photo is one of her sexiest to date.

-The blonde bombshell is no stranger to showing off her killer figure in a wide-range of bikinis on social media that range from bandeau tops to triangle tops and just about anything else that you could imagine.
-The model has an impressive social media following of 1.1 million on Instagram alone and with every single photo that she shares — fans go wild.
+The blond bombshell is no stranger to showing off her killer figure in a wide range of bikinis on social media that range from bandeau tops to triangle tops and just about anything else that you could imagine.
+The model has an impressive social media following of 1.1 million on Instagram alone, and with every single photo that she shares, fans go wild.

-In the most recent photo that was posted on her page, Abby sizzles in another NSFW look.
-In the snapshot, Dowse poses against a white wall with a leafy green tree just beside her.
-She tilts her head back for the photo op, wearing her long, blond locks down and straight in addition to a beautiful face of makeup that includes eyeliner, mascara, blush, lipgloss, and highlighter.
+In the most recent photo that was posted on her page, Abby sizzles in another NSFW look, where the model poses against a white wall with a leafy green tree just beside her.
+She tilts her head back for the photo-op, wearing her long, blond locks down and straight, in addition to a beautiful face of makeup that includes eyeliner, mascara, blush, lipgloss, and highlighter.

 Abby accessorizes the look with a pair of hoop earrings and a few necklaces that drip down into her cleavage.
-She rocks a leather bandeau bikini top, pushing up her chest with her hands and flaunting plenty of cleavage to onlookers.
+She rocks a leather bandeau bikini top, pushing her chest up with her hands and flaunting plenty of cleavage to onlookers.
 On the bottom, the stunner matches the black top with a pair of skimpy bottoms that showcase her toned and tanned legs.
 In the caption of the image, she credits retailer Oh Polly for the gorgeous suit.

-The post has only been live on her account for a few short minutes but it’s already earned Dowse a ton of attention from her fans with over 2,000 likes and an impressive 100-plus comments.
+The post has only been live on her account for a few short minutes but it’s already earned Dowse a ton of attention from her fans, with over 2,000 likes and an impressive 100-plus comments.
 Some fans took the opportunity to comment and let Abby know how gorgeous she looks while countless others raved over her amazing figure.
 A few others simply commented on the photo with their choice of emoji.

-“Breathtakingly beautiful,” one fan gushed on the photo.
+“Breathtakingly beautiful,” one fan gushed about the photo.

 “Vinyl on your gorgeous tanned body priceless,” another wrote with a series of heart emoji.

-“Abby it’s beautiful I wish it was edible,” another commented.
+“Abby it’s beautiful I wish it was edible,” a third admirer commented.

 Over the past few weeks, Abby has been delighting her fans with a number of bikini-clad shots.
-Previously, The Inquisitr shared that Abby posed at a side-angle in a NSFW shot, showing off her amazing figure in one of the smallest bikinis on the planet.
-Dowse’s suit barely even covered her chest and fans were treated to a show featuring ample amounts of side-boob while she was clad in a tiny gold bikini.
+Previously, The Inquisitr shared that Abby posed at a side-angle in an NSFW photo, showing off her amazing figure in one of the smallest bikinis on the planet.
+Dowse’s suit barely even covered her chest as fans were treated to a show featuring ample amounts of sideboob while she was clad in a tiny gold bikini.

 Fans can follow Abby and all of her stunning updates by giving her a follow on Instagram.